 As Hanciles mentions in his article, the relationship between immigration and the expansion of religion, he further notes that the current form of immigration will have a profound impact on religious activities in the 21st century.
 Samuel Escobar also pointed out that "the migration model of today is an important flow of the Christian mission in the future, but has received little attention from the institutional missions."

-Hanciles examined closely the expansion of Christian mission during the era of Western imperialism and colonialism, and analysed that the flow of missions in the great wave of migration of large populations of European and non-Western labour forces in that period .
+Hanciles examined closely the expansion of Christian mission during the era of Western imperialism and colonialism, and analysed that the flow of missions in the great wave of migration of large populations of European and non-Western labour forces in that period were carried out.
 These two events eventually led to the creation of a new order called global migration.
 In particular, colonialism established a transnational structure or interstate system to promote the era of global immigration and the disintegration of the Western imperialism in Europe caused a large scale of liberated manpower of non-Western countries to move to Europe.
 It was in the era of global immigration, what we call, ‘Post-colonialism’ from 1960s that the migration has been accelerated from non-Western to Western and South to North.
 As a result, various phenomena appear as follows.

 1) Their movement goes with religion.
 Religion is a link to the place where they originally lived and is an important means of retaining their identity.
 Even if they are not religious from the beginning, they tend to pursue religious devotion to deal with isolation and loss of life.

 2) Immigration also affects the countries that have left.
 In the case of Africa, the loss of human resources causes a "brain drain" due to a third of skilled workers moving to Europe.
 As a result, international immigration is a result of the imbalance of the economy also contributes to the immigration nation.
-From another perspective, immigrants are perced as huge source of income for their home countries.
+From another perspective, immigrants are perceived as being a huge source of income for their home countries.

 3) The pattern of international immigration that is taking place now is not to settle with a threat of life anywhere but a foreign country, but to recognize both countries as a place of life and to act as a bridge between them.
 The tendency of pattern is so-called "transnational migration."